 Towel hire £1 per person (residents free of charge)

 The spa is open every day from 9am to 8pm.
-Booking appointments is recommended so that the hotel can ensure you can get your preferred time slot.
+Booking appointments are recommended so that the hotel can ensure you can get your preferred time slot.

-Loch Fyne has two single treatment rooms as well as a dual treatment room, so guests can relax solo or book time out with friends, family or their partner.
+Loch Fyne has four single treatment rooms as well as a dual treatment room, so guests can relax solo or book time out with friends, family or their partner.